French Friday – Notes on Nice France

 As the high season begins I thought I would share a sampling of what you can do in this amazing city by the sea.

-It is no wonder that Nice is called Nice la Belle (Nice the Beautiful) because it is absolutely gorgeous year-round allowing any visitor the opportunity to explore every corner without worry about any bad weather getting in your way.
+It is no wonder that Nice is called Nice la Belle (Nice the Beautiful) because it is absolutely gorgeous year-round allowing any visitor the opportunity to explore every corner without worrying about any bad weather getting in your way.
 If you visit nowhere else, you must take a stroll on the Promenade des Anglais that runs the length of the seafront where you will find beaches, cafes, and lovely places to stop and take in the world.

-If you need to get out of the sun for a bit there are several museums to take in including the amazing Matisse Museum, the Chagall Museum as well as the Nice Archaeology Museum and Roman Ruins, where you can see the ruins of a Roman arena and bathhouses.
+If you need to get out of the sun for a bit there are several museums to take in including the amazing Matisse Museum, the Chagall Museum as well as the Nice Archaeology Museum, and Roman Ruins, where you can see the ruins of a Roman arena and bathhouses.

-Strolling along the Promenade des Anglais will lead you to two places that you’ll want to check out.
-One is the Cours Saleya, a fantastic market where you can see and buy delicious foods, beautiful flowers and, on certain days, antiques.
+Strolling along the Promenade des Anglais will lead you to two places that you'll want to check out.
+One is the Cours Saleya, a fantastic market where you can see and buy delicious foods, beautiful flowers, and on certain days, antiques.

 The other spot to visit is the Place Massena considered Nice's main commercial street, not only will you find plenty of shopping but you can also take in the neoclassical architecture which is a great photo opportunity.

 Another must-do walk when visiting Nice is to climb the steps of the Colline du Château to “Le Chateau” which rests on a summit that offers an amazing view of the Baie des Anges, Old Nice, and the Port, which are some of the most photographed panoramic viewpoints in France.
-There are idyllic paths in the shade of the trees, great views and a large grassy park with Roman ruins and a waterfall.
+There are idyllic paths in the shade of the trees, great views, and a large grassy park with Roman ruins and a waterfall.

 Eating, oh my!
-The best thing to do is to take advantage of Nice’s coastal location and Mediterranean lifestyle to enjoy seafood and Italian inspired menus.
-Some of my favorites are Boni (15 rue Tonduti de l’Escarène); Le Savanna (6 passage Emile Negrin); Au Petit Gari (2 Place Garibaldi – 66 bd Rosso); and La Gauloise Brasserie (28 ave Malaussena).
+The best thing to do is to take advantage of Nice’s coastal location and Mediterranean lifestyle to enjoy seafood and Italian-inspired menus.
+Some of my favorites are Boni (15 rue Tonduti de l'Escarène); Le Savanna (6 passage Emile Negrin); Au Petit Gari (2 Place Garibaldi – 66 bd Rosso); and La Gauloise Brasserie (28 ave Malaussena).
 Also, if you love Japanese food So Good Sushi is the best sushi in Nice.